makeabilitylab/physcomp/cpx/cpx-mouse.md

 In Lesson 7 of our CPX series, we will learn how to use the CPX as a programmable mouse.
 We'll begin by making a discrete mouse that shifts the mouse cursor by small amounts with button A and B presses before building a more complex accelerometer-based mouse with continuous input.

-## Lesson 7.1: Making a Programmable Mouse with CPX and MakeCode
+## Lesson 7.1: Making a Programmable Mouse

 In this lesson, we will show how to use the CPX as a programmable mouse.